-So… you have an offering, and you’re trying to figure out what to charge for it.
+So… you have an offering like a mastermind group, and you’re trying to figure out what to charge for it.

 Perhaps it’s a brand new service or product – or maybe you’re rethinking your entire pricing strategy for existing offers.